greyhatgt/llm-ctf-agent-boilerplate/README.md

     ```
 3. Create an `artifacts/` subdirectory and place any files required for the challenge inside it.
 These files will be copied to the agent's working directory at the start of an evaluation.

+COMING SOON: Challenge Deployment Infrastructure (i.e. launch a website or other service accessible via a port).

 ## Architecture

 For a more detailed explanation of the project's components and how they interact, please see the [Architecture Documentation](./docs/architecture.md).